DavideScassola/Methylation-project/Plots/27-09/MSR_and_expression_genebodies_gm23248.md

-MSR and expression for gm23248, windows of 1000 sites, extended genes set
+MSR and expression for gm23248 genes
 ================

     ## TPM fraction:  0.8612678